hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

     from scope_rl.ope.discrete import CumulativeDistributionSNIS as CD_SNIS
     from scope_rl.ope.discrete import CumulativeDistributionSNDR as CD_SNDR

-    # (4) Evaluate the learned policy using cumulative distribution function (in an offline manner)
+    # (4) Evaluate the learned policy using the cumulative distribution function (in an offline manner)
     # we compare ddqn, cql, and random policy defined in the previous section (i.e., (3) of basic OPE procedure)
     # initialize the OPE class
     cd_ope = CumulativeDistributionOPE(